SSWConsulting/SSW.Rules.Content/rules/upgrade-your-laptop/rule.md

 ### Rotation - Keep the fleet up-to-date

 The laptops in your fleet should be fit for purpose and performant.
-In the old days people used to [Benchmark their laptops](https://www.ssw.com.au/rules/do-you-benchmark-your-pc) and it's still useful for personal machines, however it is not the best method for enterprise asset management.
+In the old days, people used to [Benchmark their laptops](https://www.ssw.com.au/rules/do-you-benchmark-your-pc) and it's still useful for personal machines, however, it is not the best method for enterprise asset management.

-Enterprises should buy laptops with standardized specs, in batches, at a regular interval e.g. every 6 months.
-Then the laptops should be rotated for employees on a regular cadence e.g. every 3 years.
+Enterprises should buy laptops with standardized specs, in batches, at regular intervals e.g. every 6 months.
+Then the laptops should be rotated for employees on a regular cadence e.g. every 5 years.

 #### How do you figure out what cadence you replace laptops at?

 Most experts estimate a laptop’s lifespan to be [2 to 3 years](https://www.empowerit.com.au/blog/it-planning/budgeting/laptops-desktops-how-long-do-they-last/).
 While a laptop might survive longer, its utility will be limited as the components become less capable of running advanced applications.
-So base your cadence on this.
+To determine the cadence for a laptop replacement, consider factors such as the laptops' age and condition, usage patterns, performance, budget, and financial goals, for example, if the laptop specs are high enough the good rule of thumb is every 5 years

 #### How do you track your assets

 To keep track of a laptop's lifespan, use an asset management tool e.g. [Snipe-IT](https://snipeitapp.com/) and use the audit option.
-That option allows a review date to be set after a period of time (3 years is recommended) so that the SysAdmin knows to upgrade the laptop.
+That option allows a review date to be set after a period of time (5 years is recommended) so that the SysAdmin knows to upgrade the laptop.
 ::: good
 ![Figure: Power BI report - Snipe showing the oldest laptops that needs to be recycled](2022-10-05_9-29-51.jpg)
 :::